 - Face oncoming traffic.

-- Carry your phone and your ID.
+- Carry your ID.
 If you suspect you’re being followed, call the police immediately and find a safe place to wait for them to arrive.

 - Wear bright colored clothing to improve your visibility.